 Nor is talking about privacy as though it’s his right, because the Royal Family in 2017 is, to a certain extant, a privilege.
 It’s public service.
 William has been given a lot of latitude and he and Kate have a fair amount of built up goodwill, but some of the press they’ve received in the past year is a warning sign that they’re bumping up against that time limit.
 William has been given a lot of space – freedom at University, freedom to pursue a career, freedom to live with Kate in Wales as a pilot, freedom to slowly inch up his royal duties.

-The majority of the press isn’t looking to exploit or harass George and Charlotte.
+The majority of the press aren’t looking to exploit or harass George and Charlotte.
 What they are looking for is a healthy working relationship with William and Kate as the future king and queen.
 Allowing for the latter doesn’t jeopardize the former.
 So, stop glaring at photographers.